 - Lentil Swiss Chard Soup with Orange Zest

 - Spiced Pumpkin Salad with Lentils and Goat Cheese

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - Water (enough to cover the turkey carcass)

 - Salt & freshly ground pepper

-- Place turkey carcass in large stock pot and cover with water, breaking up the carcass if necessary to make it fit.
-Bring to a boil, then reduce heat and simmer, covered, for about 2 hours.
+- Place the turkey carcass in a large stockpot and cover with water, breaking up the carcass if necessary.
+Bring the water to a boil, then reduce the heat and simmer, covered, for about 2 hours.

 - Discard the bones and strain the stock through a cheesecloth.

 - Place 4 cups of stock back in the stockpot.
 Save the remaining stock for another use or freeze it.